 The Central Midlands Council of Governments (CMCOG) is committed to preserving open space in the Central Midlands Region.
 Open space can be defined as follows:

 An undeveloped piece of land adding ecological, scenic or recreational value to an area.
 Examples include forests, marshes and wildlife sanctuaries.
 Open spaces can also include: agriculture, retention/detention areas and floodways and floodplains.
 Open space may be publicly or privately owned and maintained.

 The goal of such a plan is to create a network of protected lands within the region that will be a legacy for future generations.
 Given the rapid pace of development within the region, particularly in Lexington and Richland Counties, the time is now to identify places needing protection.
 The reasons for this include rare plant/wildlife species, scenic/historic landscapes, or any other natural features that a community would deem worthy of preservation.

 The Environmental Protection Agency defines Environmental Justice as “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”
-CMCOG is committed to achieving this goal for all communities within the Central Midlands region and works towards this end through implementation of the CMCOG/COATS Title VI plan which is based on the following principles of Environmental Justice:
+CMCOG is committed to achieving this goal for all communities within the Central Midlands region by following the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+CMCOG also works towards this end through implementation of the CMCOG/COATS Title VI plan which is based on the following principles of Environmental Justice: